 Facts About Bats

 The vast majority are insectivores, meaning they eat flying insects.
 Some species eat fruit and nectar.
 Only a few rare species eat living creatures other than insects.
-Out of 1200 species, only three feast on blood.
+Out of 1200 species, only three feasts on blood.
 These bats are only found in Central and South America.
 Rather than sucking blood, they only make small bites in livestock and lap at the blood, causing little harm to the animals.

-Bats are considered essential to sustaining life, for many areas could not exist without bats to pollinate plants and disperse seeds.
+Bats are essential to sustaining life, for many areas could not exist without bats to pollinate plants and disperse seeds.